Last updated:

 4. Connect the Pop-Up and Tooltip collection list in Dynamic Map App.

-Step 4.1 — Log in to Dynamic Map App and start the Create New Map wizard.
+Log in to Dynamic Map App and start the Create New Map process

-Dynamic Map App Create New Map flow showing the CMS Map Items collection being selected from the dropdown and connected, with a Collection List Connected confirmation message.
+Dynamic Map App Create New Map flow showing how to connect the Map Item List collection list.

-Webflow Designer Code Embed Editor open inside the map item list element, showing the Dynamic Map code snippet highlighted and ready to be pasted.
+Webflow Designer Code Embed Editor open inside the map item list element, showing where to paste the Dynamic Map code snippet.

-Dynamic Map App Create New Map flow showing the Pop-Up and Tooltip collection list being connected, with CMS Map Items selected and a Collection List Connected confirmation visible.
+Dynamic Map App Create New Map flow showing how to connect the Pop-Up and Tooltip collection list.

-Step 4.4 — Connect the same CMS Map Items collection to your Pop-Up and Tooltip list in Dynamic Map App.
+Connect the same CMS Map Items collection to your Pop-Up and Tooltip list in the Webflow Designer

 Step 5: Customize Your Map